 3. Rangon Ki Holi

 Holi is one of the most famous and immensely bright and vibrant festivals in March – celebrated to mark the triumph of Prince Prahlad over Holika.
 Holi eve is celebrated by huge bonfire known as Holika Dahan; the next day people celebrate with dry and wet colors, share sweets and happiness.
 In Shantiniketan, West Bengal, Holi is celebrated as Basanta Utsav or Dol Utsav.
 Here, the festival is celebrated with dry colors or gulal, traditional Bengali songs, and dance performances and carnivals.

 Where: Pan India

-Key attractions: Gulal and wet colors sprayed through water guns, jet sprays, and water-filled balloons.
+Key attractions on Holi in 2020: Gulal and wet colors sprayed through water guns, jet sprays, and water-filled balloons.
 In Vrindavan, Holi is celebrated with flowers.
 In Basanta Utsav, one must not miss the morning procession- known as ‘Prabhat Feri’ where local girls and boys in traditional attire explore the streets, singing and dancing in joy.

 Suggested Read: Rang Barse!- 6 Awesome Places to Celebrate Holi this Year

 This is one of its kind festivals in March 2020 India in Parmarth Niketan Ashram in Rishikesh.
 More than 500 yoga enthusiasts, trainers, and orators from 30 countries gather here to attend the yoga sessions and take part in talk shows and discussions.
 Make sure to visit Uttarakhand in March around the time of this festival.
 This excursion will prove to be a very relaxing experience.